lnavneet331/lnavneet331/README.md

 - 👋 Hi, I’m Navneet Lamba
-- 👀 I’m interested in Artificial Intelligence and Machine Learning
+- 👀 I’m interested in Data Science, Data Analytics and Data Engineering
-- 🌱 I’m currently learning Advanced Learning Algorithms
-- 💞️ I’m looking to collaborate on Android Dev projects
-- 📫 Reach me iNav_pro on instagram or NavneetLamba10 on twitter
+- ❤️ Basically, I love working with data

 <!---
 lnavneet331/lnavneet331 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.